Network Intrusion Detection Plugin with Suricata

 git clone https://github.com/cohesive/vns3-container-suricata.git

-Contact support@cohesive.net for more information regarding the DevOps approach to deploying plugins
+Contact support@cohesive.net for assistance or more information regarding the DevOps approach to deploying plugins.